stellar/go/services/horizon/internal/docs/captive_core_migration.md

 export STELLAR_CORE_BINARY_PATH=$(which stellar-core)
 ```

-(You can run these commands directly or `source` them into your shell from a script.)
-These parameters should all be familiar from earlier sections.
+(There's no `-cmd` wrapper à la Horizon/Core for this binary yet; you can run these commands directly or `source` them into your shell from a script.)
+The parameters should all be familiar from earlier sections.

 Finally, let's run the Captive Core instance: